cockpit-project/cockpit/doc/protocol.md

  * "units" (string): The units for the values reported for this metric.

-The idea is that you can either provide detailed expectations for a metric and can then be sure that your code will not be faced with unexpected sample values, or you can inspect the 'meta' message and adapt to whatever characteristics the metric actually has.
+The idea is that you can inspect the 'meta' message and adapt to whatever characteristics the metric actually has, or close the channel if unexpected characteristics were encountered.

 Metrics that have "counter" semantics are 'differentiated' in the
 bridge: the channel will report the delta between the current and the